multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 With parenthesis: about 10.000.000 loop iterations per second !!!

+## Get more Performance

+-Put all your classes and structs in a swift or in a few .swift files and add them to the sources folder.
+All the classes and structs need to be marked public or the main code will not see them.
+This will speed up the performance considerably.
+- Use less print statements.
+- Use macOs playgrounds (there an option for that in the inspector)

 ## The disadvantages to use Xcode Playgrounds for Swift

+- Once you put your classes and structs in sources there is a message that you will get all the time.
+I think I wasted lots of time on this. "... is inaccessible due to internal protection level."
+Need to make every.single.property! and methods! public.
+Thats a lot! plus the structs will need a public init. and if they do not have an init they need one now.
+- Putting the code in the source makes it very slow to debug, the playground needs minutes(!) to understand that you made a change in a swift file in sources, or that a struct that was in the maion file previously is now in sources.
+- I had to restart Xcode a lot doing the above.
+Xcode again needs minutes(!) to understand that you corrected a struct permission from internal to public.
+- Playgrounds do not have debuggers.
+An easy options is to use print statements and these make your code slow
+- Using macOs playgrounds it is then not possible obviously to use UIkit and changing from macOS to iOS playgrounds would change all pages.

 to be continued